JavierM42/react-line-wrapping-input/README.md

 There's no way to set the maximum amount of rows for the input.
 If you need the input not to expand past a certain point, set `max-height` (and most likely `overflow: auto`) on the container element (with the `.line-wrapping-input-container` selector, the `containerClassName` prop or the `containerStyle` prop).

+### Arbitrarily long words

+The input will resize horizontally when a word is longer than the width.
+I haven't found any workarounds that don't break other features.